bhamrick/precision_system/README.md

 so 4♦️ is keycard in clubs and 4NT is keycard in hearts.
 After a response to 4NT, 5♠️ is a signoff indicating that responder had long spades, since it was impossible to keycard in spades, and 5NT is instead the king ask.

+## Experimental: 4-4 Double

+When the opponents open 1 of a minor, a direct double is not the usual 3-suited takeout, but instead shows 4-4 in the major suits and overcalling strength (roughly 8+).
+Power doubles are still possible.
+Advances are similar to normal takeout doubles but biased toward the majors.
+Balancing doubles are still normal takeout.